sushil2601/javaScript_practise/REACT.md

 Q. What are children props
 Ans :-
-        In React, children props are a special type of props that enables components to receive and render other components or elements.By passing components as children.

-        To access the children passed to a component, we use the props.children property within the components definition.

-        It return the content placed b/w the opening and closing tags of the component.
+        .In React, children is a special prop used to pass elements or components between the opening and closing tags of a component.

+        .You can access it using props.children.

 Q. What is NPM?
 Ans:-